vmware-archive/vhpc-toolkit/docs/install.md

 ```

-Setup this toolkit with an virtual env and install it in in "develop" mode (allow actively modify the toolkit):
+Setup this toolkit with an virtual env and install it in "develop" mode (allow actively modify the toolkit):

 ```bash
 git clone https://github.com/vmware/vhpc-toolkit.git